hashicorp/terraform-provider-google/website/docs/r/pubsub_subscription.html.markdown

 * `topic` -
   (Required)
-  A reference to a Topic resource.
+  A reference to a Topic resource, of the form projects/{project}/topics/{{name}}
+  (as in the id property of a google_pubsub_topic), or just a topic name if the topic is in the same project as the subscription.

 - - -